 OVERTON SQUARE CROSSWALKS

 In spring 2021, local activist groups, citizens, and businesses came together to install two new crosswalks in the Overton Square Entertainment District.
-The Inclusive Rainbow Crosswalk is a colorful representation the entire LGBTQA+ community and the Black Lives Matter Crosswalk shows solidarity and support for the African-American community.
+The Inclusive Rainbow Crosswalk is a colorful representation the entire LGBTQIA+ community and the Black Lives Matter Crosswalk shows solidarity and support for the African-American community.

 Both crosswalks span Cooper Street in front of the black repertory theater Hattiloo.